-Any compliance breach/suspected compliance breach/historical compliance breach, for example: incorrect professional accreditation or admissions information, , must, in all cases, be managed as follows and without exception, such that it:
+Any compliance breach/suspected compliance breach/historical compliance breach, for example: incorrect professional accreditation or admissions information must

-- a. is notified immediately by the Head to the Deputy Vice-Chancellor (Academic) via the Executive Dean of the College, only.
-There must be no communication concerning the issue to TEQSA, an external professional body, or stakeholder groups, including affected students unless explicitly authorised by the Deputy Vice-Chancellor (Academic); - b. will be formally notified to TEQSA by the Deputy Vice-Chancellor (Academic) as required; - c. will normally result in an action plan for remediation, authorised by the Deputy Vice-Chancellor (Academic) and managed by the Academic Quality and Standards office; and - d. will not be the subject of any communication by the School or Institute to TEQSA, any external professional body, stakeholder group or affected students, except with the express authorisation of the Deputy Vice-Chancellor (Academic).
+- a) be notified immediately by the Head to the Deputy Vice-Chancellor (Academic) via the Executive Dean of the College only. - b) be formally notified to TEQSA by the Deputy Vice-Chancellor (Academic) as required; - c) normally require that an action plan is agreed for remediation, authorised by the Deputy Vice-Chancellor (Academic) and managed by the Academic Quality and Standards office; and - d) not be the subject of any communication by the School/Institute/College to TEQSA, any external professional body, stakeholder group or affected students, except with the express authorisation of the Deputy Vice-Chancellor (Academic).